govau/service-manual/content/standard/4-tools-and-systems/why.md

 * have a procurement approach that will not restrict, inhibit or limit ongoing and future service delivery
 * consider existing tools and systems and avoid unnecessary fragmentation and/or costs
 * consider appropriate tools and systems already in use in government
-* embed measurement tools at the start of development.
+* embed measurement tools at the start of development